LogtalkDotOrg/logtalk3/tools/packs/NOTES.md

 Registry specification
 ----------------------

-A registry is git remote repo that can be cloned, a downloadable archive, or a local directory containing a Logtalk loader file that loads source files defining the registry itself and the packs it provides.
+A registry is a git remote repo that can be cloned, a downloadable archive, or a local directory containing a Logtalk loader file that loads source files defining the registry itself and the packs it provides.
 The registry name is ideally a valid unquoted atom.
 The registry directory must contain at least two Logtalk source files: